Test driving a car is a vital part of the

 Ask yourself some questions that might not occur to you at first thought.
 Is there a noticeable lack of cupholders?
 Are the seats comfortable?
 Is your field of vision clear?
 Does the car seem high enough off the road for your liking?
 These questions and other topics of concern to you should be on your mind as you get situated in the car.

-What makes or breaks a car for most people is not always how well it drives (although this is certainly important) but rather the small details that add up to a positive or negative experience.
+What makes or breaks a car for most people is not always how well it drives, but rather, the small details that add up to a positive or negative experience.

 Step 3: Drive the vehicle.
 Now that you have viewed the exterior and interior features, drive the car.